omriuz/SPL-Assignment_2/README.md

-A small project to practice Parallel programming in Java
+A small project to practice parallel programming in Java.
+I implemented a MicroService framework.